unnit/news_summarizer_agent/README.md

 ### Adding New Messaging Platforms
 Extend `tools/messenger_sender.py` to add support for additional platforms.

-## Troubleshooting

-### Common Issues

-1. **"Missing required environment variables"**
-   - Ensure all required API keys are set in your `.env` file
-   - Check that the `.env` file is in the project root directory

-2. **"No news articles were fetched"**
-   - Verify your NewsAPI key is valid
-   - Check your internet connection
-   - Ensure NewsAPI quota hasn't been exceeded

-3. **"Error generating summary"**
-   - For Gemini: Verify your Google Gemini API key is valid and has proper permissions
-   - For OpenAI: Verify your OpenAI API key is valid and has sufficient credits
-   - Check that the AI_MODEL_PROVIDER is set correctly in your `.env` file

-4. **"Audio creation failed"**
-   - Verify your AWS credentials are correct
-   - Check that Amazon Polly is available in your AWS region
-   - Ensure your AWS account has Polly permissions

-5. **"Telegram/WhatsApp messages failed"**
-   - Verify bot tokens and chat IDs are correct
-   - Check that bots are properly configured
-   - Ensure destination numbers are in correct format

-### Debug Mode

-For detailed logging, you can modify the code to add more print statements or use Python's logging module.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For issues and questions:
-1. Check the troubleshooting section
-2. Review the configuration setup
-3. Open an issue on GitHub

-## Roadmap

-- [ ] Support for additional news sources
-- [ ] Multiple language support
-- [ ] Custom summary templates
-- [ ] Scheduled execution
-- [ ] Web dashboard
-- [ ] Email delivery option
-- [ ] Voice customization options
-- [ ] Batch processing capabilities